vmware-archive/cascade/README.md

 >>> BShift bs(clock.val, x);
 ITEM OK
 ```
-Compared to a traditional compiler which assumes a fixed clock rate, Cascade's clock is *virtual*: the amount of time between ticks can vary over time, and is a function of both how large your program and is and how often and how much I/O it produces.
+Compared to a traditional compiler which assumes a fixed clock rate, Cascade's clock is *virtual*: the amount of time between ticks can vary from one cycle to the next, and is a function of both how large your program and is and how often and how much I/O it performs.
 This abstraction is the key mechanism by which Cascade is able to move programs between software and hardware without involving the user.

 ### Software Backend
-Up until this point the code we've looked at has been entirely compute-based.
+Up until this point the code we've looked at has been entirely compute-based and run in software.
 However most hardware programs involve the use of I/O peripherals.
 Before we get into real hardware, first try running Cascade's virtual software FPGA.
 ```
 *NIX $ ./bin/sw_fpga
 ```